collective/Products.PloneSurvey/README.rst

         ...
         Products.PloneSurvey

-Alternatively, use one of the buildouts in the `buildout directory <http://svn.plone.org/svn/collective/Products.PloneSurvey/buildout/>`_

-Once you have the package installed, you need to use the Portal Quick Installer to install it into your Plone site.
+Once you have the package installed, you need to use the activate it in the Site-Setups ``Add-ons`` sections to install it into your Plone site.

 Usage
 -----